 To calibrate the levels of non-active "backup audio source" inputs, you will need to activate the input as the main input to see its operating levels.
-A more comprehensive input adjustment menu is available in the PC based GUI software, which includes a balance control and setting up main and backup audio sources.
+A more comprehensive input adjustment menu is available in the PC based GUI software, which includes options to setting up main and backup audio sources.